Twenty-fifth Amendment to the United States Constitution: 2002 and 2007: George W. Bush – Dick Cheney as acting president

-2021: Joe Biden - Kamala Harris as acting president
+2021: Joe Biden – Kamala Harris as acting president

-On November 19, 2021, President Joe Biden temporarily transferred his powers and duties to Vice President Kamala Harris before undergoing a colonoscopy, making her acting president from 10:10 a.m. until 11:35 a.m.
+On November 19, 2021, President Joe Biden temporarily transferred his powers and duties to Vice President Kamala Harris before undergoing a colonoscopy, making her acting president from 10:10 a.m. to 11:35 a.m.
 This is the first time a woman held the powers and duties of the president of the United States.

-Section 4

-Section 4 has never been invoked.